Background and History

 and Isle a la Cache Museum

-, the expansion of our trail system to more than 100 total miles, and the development of the 80-acre Whalon Lake
+, the expansion of our trail system to more than 120 total miles, and the development of the 80-acre Whalon Lake.

 The result has been that communities from Naperville to Beecher have benefited with increased preserved open space and amenities that have attracted tens of thousands to Will County forest preserves.Organizational Structure

-The Planning and Development Department identifies properties suitable for preservation, negotiates with landowners, creates and implements plans for preserve improvements and developments, coordinates land restoration activities, maintains property records, and oversees property boundaries.
-View more information about the District's land preservation and improvement projects
+The Planning and Development Department identifies properties suitable for preservation, negotiates with landowners, creates and implements plans for preserve improvements, coordinates land restoration activities, maintains property records, and oversees property boundaries.
+Learn more about the District's land preservation and improvement projects

 or land management activities